getlantern/lantern-roadmap/lep/Go_Proxy_Layer.md

 replacement for LittleProxy.
 Several factors should be taken into account when making this decision.

-### What would it take to make Lantern work with CloudFlare
+### What would it take to make Lantern work with CloudFlare?

 1. Update LittleProxy to support MITM with dynamic certificate generation based on the host:port supplied in the CONNECT requests.
 LittleProxy already has